brugr9/UEPluginVolumeCreator/README.md

 ![Volume Creator Blueprint Classes](Docs/VolumeCreator-Content-Classes.png "Volume Creator Blueprint Classes")<br>*Fig. 2.1.: Volume Creator Blueprint Classes*

+* **Medical Imaging Data Import**:
+  * **Import Actor**: Medical Medical imaging data is imported from DICOM or MetaImage files and stored as Hounsfield Units encoded Volume Texture.
+  * **Import User Widget Actor**: To access and change parameters of an Import Actor in runtime, the plugin provides with an Import User Widget Actor.
 * **Scalar Volume SV**:
-  * **SV Actor**: Medical images are imported, e.g., from DICOM files and stored as Hounsfield Units encoded Volume Texture.
-A Scalar Volume Actor holds a reference to the latter and stores also DICOM pixel spacing attribute values.
+  * **SV Actor**: A Scalar Volume Actor holds a reference to the latter and stores also DICOM pixel spacing attribute values.
   * **SV User Widget Actor**: To access and change parameters of an SV Actor in runtime, the plugin provides with an SV User Widget Actor.
 * **Values Of Interest VOI**
   * **VOI Actor**: A Values Of Interest VOI Actor consumes the Volume Texture from a Scalar Volume Actor and applies DICOM Window Attributes 'Center' and 'Width'.